gallenc/solent2Public/workup/week2/factoryandfacade/README.md

 This preserves backwards compatibility to java versions before 1.5 when generics were introduced.

 ### 3. Now look at the rest of the example code in the factoryandfacade project

+The image of the class diagram for this project is in the project [factoryandfacadeUML](../factoryandfacade/factoryandfacadeUML/)

+have a look at the class diagram before looking at the code.

 If you do a maven build of the project you will see that the tests in FarmFacadeTest.java fail.
 This is because you haven't implemented the FarmFacade interface.
 You now need to complete the missing code to complete the project.